-Many marketers outsource 18% of their content while the best marketers increase this percentage by 6%.
-Outsourcing helps the supply their readers demand on time.
-The rest of the content is done in-house, or are curated, or syndicated.
+Many marketers outsource 18% of their content, while the best marketers increase this percentage by 6%.
+Outsourcing helps the supply of their reader’s demands on time.
+The rest of the content is done in-house or is curated or syndicated.

-Current content marketing team lacks five vital skills.
-They are content creation, content leadership.
-Content promotion, management of the performance, and subject matter expertise.
+The current content marketing team lacks five vital skills.
+They are content creation, content leadership: content promotion, management of the performance, and subject matter expertise.
 Writing and design make up the two top-most activities that companies outsource.

 Length of blog and frequency of publishing